triggermesh/tmctl/README.md

 # TriggerMesh CLI

-`tmctl` is the TriggerMesh CLI tool to create, manage and debug event-driven integration apps.
-The key idea of this CLI is to provide a simple user experience in the local environment and support further migration to Kubernetes.
+`tmctl` is the TriggerMesh CLI (part of the Shaker project) to create, manage and debug event-driven integration apps.
+This CLI provides a simple user experience in your local environment and supports further deployment to a  Kubernetes cluster.

-For the full documentation of the TriggerMesh and its tooling, please visit [docs.triggermesh.io](https://docs.triggermesh.io).
+For the full documentation of TriggerMesh and its tooling, please visit [docs.triggermesh.io](https://docs.triggermesh.io).

 ## Requirements

-The CLI runs TriggerMesh components locally as containers, therefore Docker engine must be running on the machine where CLI is installed.
+The CLI runs TriggerMesh components locally as containers, therefore Docker engine must be running on the machine where `tmctl` is installed.

 ## Installation

-TriggerMesh CLI can be installed from different sources: brew repository, pre-built binary, or compiled from the sources.
+TriggerMesh CLI can be installed from different sources: brew repository, pre-built binary, or compiled from the source.

 ### Brew